-Primary resistance mechanisms of mechanically fixed EWIS with supplementary adhesive through mesh/insulation(1)(2)
+Primary resistance mechanisms of EWIS mechanically fixed with supplementary adhesive through mesh/insulation(1)(2)

-- the cohesion resistance of the rendering system - the pull-out resistance of the fixing from the substrate wall (see section 7.8) - the resistance of the anchor plate to breakdown or detachment - the resistance of mesh fabric to tearing around the anchor plate. - (1) For mechanically fixed systems with supplementary adhesive fixed through the mesh/insulation, the resistance of the system to negative wind load is obtained from Static Foam Block (SFB) test - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.14 The static foam block (SFB) test was carried out on the Struc-Sil M External wall insulation System, mechanically fixed onto a masonry substrate.
-MW insulation slabs of 100 mm thickness were initially fixed with 1 fixing through the insulation and 4 fixings applied through the reinforcement mesh, or 7 fixings per square metre (Ejotherm mushroom head fixings NTU 135), before the render finish was applied.
+- the cohesion resistance of the rendering system - the pull-out resistance of the fixing from the substrate wall (see section 7.9) - the resistance of the anchor plate to breakdown or detachment - the resistance of mesh fabric to tearing around the anchor plate - (1) For mechanically fixed systems with supplementary adhesive fixed through the mesh/insulation, the resistance of the system to negative wind load is obtained from Static Foam Block (SFB) test - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.14 The static foam block (SFB) test was carried out on the Struc-Dash M EWI System, mechanically fixed onto masonry substrate.
+The mineral wool insulation slab of 100 mm thickness was initially fixed with 1 fixing through the insulation and 4 fixings were applied through the reinforcement mesh, or 7 fixings per square metre (Ejotherm mushroom head fixings NTU135) applied through the reinforcement basecoat/insulation before the render finish was applied.
 The maximum characteristic negative wind load resistance that can be sustained by the system as determined from the static foam block test is 5.10 kN·m-2.
-The maximum design wind load resistance (RdTest) is derived by dividing the maximum characteristic wind load resistance by a partial factor of 2.5 and equal to 2.04 kN·m-2(1)(2)(3)(4)(5). - (1) The maximum design wind load that can be resisted by the system corresponds to the maximum allowed spacing, centres and layout of fixings, as described in 7.13.
+The maximum design wind load resistance (Rd{Test}) is derived by dividing the maximum characteristic wind load resistance by a partial factor of 2.5 and equal to 2.04 kN·m-2(1)(2)(3)(4)(5).

+- (1) The maximum design wind load that can be resisted by the system corresponds to the maximum allowed spacing, centres and layout of fixings and as described in 7.13.
 This fixing and profile configuration with appropriately selected fixings will also adequately transfer the system's self-weight, wind and impact loads to a suitable substrate wall. - (2) The SFB test is carried out on the system without supplementary adhesive.
 Minimum coverage area of supplementary adhesive in the actual installation must be 40% - (3) The partial factor for SFB is based on the mode of failure obtained in the test. - (4) The design resistance is determined by dividing the characteristic resistance value obtained from a SFB test by a partial factor of 2.5.
-The characteristic resistance value obtained from a SFB test was 5.10 kN·m-2. - (5) Alternative fixings may be used provided it can be demonstrated that they have equal or higher plate diameter (minimum 60 mm), plate stiffness (/0.6 KN·mm-1) and anchor plate load resistance (≥ 2.43 kN) characteristics. - 7.15 The data derived from sections 7.8 and 7.14 must be assessed against the design wind load, and the following expressions must be satisfied for safe design:
+The characteristic resistance value obtained from a SFB test was 5.10 kN·m-2 - (5) Alternative fixings may be used provided it can be demonstrated that they have equal or higher plate diameter (minimum 60 mm), plate stiffness (≥ 0.6 kN·mm-1) and anchor plate load resistance (≥ 2.43 kN) characteristics. - 7.15 The data derived from sections 7.8 and 7.14 must be assessed against the design wind load, and the following expressions must be satisfied: